 Another idea to give an idea of how a new garden building will feel in your new garden is to build a model of it using Google Sketchup.

 This software is free and is very easy to learn.
 You can create a three dimensional model of your garden on your computer, including people to really give it a sense of scale.

 When it comes to the buildings you can experiment with different sizes, arrangements, colours and styles to give you something that

 Although Google Sketchup can be used to create all sorts of construction details (I use it to create the shed plans for this website

 for example).
 Just learning the basics to rough out some shapes and sizes to get a better feel than just a sketch on a piece of paper is the sort of thing that you could do over the course of two or three evenings.Spacing between the new and existing shed

-With this sort of space the light is so limited that it will be almost impossible to get anything to grow and look half decent so your proposal to mulch it, by putting down some weed suppressant fabric and then putting down 3 or 4 inches of gravel or bark would do just fine.
-Alternatively some hard landscaping such as paving stones or brick paviors would look good to and be easier for access.
+With this sort of space, the light is so limited that it will be almost impossible to get anything to grow and look half decent so your proposal to mulch it, by putting down some weed suppressant fabric and then putting down 3 or 4 inches of gravel or bark would do just fine.
+Alternatively, some hard landscaping such as paving stones or brick paviors would look good too and be easier for access.